Urinary tract infections: A common problem for women

 - Avoid using products such as feminine sprays or douches.

-Some medical experts also recommend drinking large amounts of cranberry juice, which may help prevent bacterial growth.
+Some medical experts also recommend drinking cranberry juice—which may help prevent bacterial growth—to prevent (though not to treat) UTIs, though studies have shown mixed results.